chetankumar01/react-native-circular-progress/README.md

 ## Installation

-1. Install library `npm i --save react-native-circular-progress`
+1. Install library `npm i --save react-native-circular-progress-patch`
 2. As Expo user you are good to go right now, or alternatively install ART:
 3. Link ART library to your ReactNative project ([how to link a library?](https://facebook.github.io/react-native/docs/linking-libraries-ios.html#content)).
 You'll find ReactART library in `node_modules/react-native/Libraries/ART/ART.xcodeproj`